High-throughput screening: Increasing use of HTS in academia for biomedical research

-HTS is a relatively recent innovation, made feasible largely through modern advances in robotics and high-speed computer technology.
+HTS was made feasible largely through advances in robotics and high-speed computer technology.
 It still takes a highly specialized and expensive screening lab to run an HTS operation, so in many cases a small- to moderate-size research institution will use the services of an existing HTS facility rather than set up one for itself.

 There is a trend in academia for universities to be their own drug discovery enterprise.
 These facilities, which normally are found only in industry, are now increasingly found at universities as well.
 UCLA, for example, features an open access HTS laboratory Molecular Screening Shared Resources (MSSR, UCLA), which can screen more than 100,000 compounds a day on a routine basis.
 The open access policy ensures that researchers from all over the world can take advantage of this facility without lengthy intellectual property negotiations.
 With a compound library of over 200,000 small molecules, the MSSR has one of the largest compound deck of all universities on the west coast.
 Also, the MSSR features full functional genomics capabilities (genome wide siRNA, shRNA, cDNA and CRISPR) which are complementary to small molecule efforts: Functional genomics leverages HTS capabilities to execute genome wide screens which examine the function of each gene in the context of interest by either knocking each gene out or overexpressing it.
 Parallel access to high-throughput small molecule screen and a genome wide screen enables researchers to perform target identification and validation for given disease or the mode of action determination on a small molecule.
 The most accurate results can be obtained by use of "arrayed" functional genomics libraries, i.e. each library contains a single construct such as a single siRNA or cDNA.
 Functional genomics is typically paired with high content screening using e.g. epifluorescent microscopy or laser scanning cytometry.